leemmcc/adsbterminal/README.md

 ---

-## Development Philosophy
+## Development Notes

-This project was developed with an AI-assisted "vibe coding" approach, allowing for creative and unconventional solutions.
-AI played a significant role in code suggestions and overall development style.
+This project was created as a proof-of-concept to demonstrate remote terminal-based ADS-B visualization.
+It was developed with an AI-assisted approach, exploring creative solutions for terminal rendering and remote access.
+While functional and fun to use, it's not intended for mission-critical applications.

-**Happy plane spotting!** ✈️📡
+**Happy plane spotting from anywhere!** ✈️📡